 Then consider templates from the Top 40 most commonly used list:

-Finally, start looking through the rest of the entire collection of hundreds of templates to find specialty templates that will fit your situation.
+Finally, start looking through the rest of the entire collection of thousands of templates to find specialty templates that will fit your situation.
 You can find the entire list in the WHAT IS INCLUDED? chapter and in the Proposal Pack desktop HTML organizer.

 You can search for specific templates by name using the search feature of this PDF manual, by using the search feature of your web browser when you are viewing the complete list of templates in the Desktop organizer, or by using your operating system Search feature to search for text across all of the templates installed on your hard drive.